fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 * ~~Notification settings per folder~~
 * ~~Select local images for signatures~~ (this will not be added because it requires image file management and because images are not shown by default in most email clients anyway)
 * ~~Show messages matched by a rule~~
-* ~~[ManageSieve](https://tools.ietf.org/html/rfc5804)~~ (there are no maintained Java libraries with a suitable license and without dependencies and besides that, FairEmail has its own filter rules)
+* ~~[ManageSieve](https://tools.ietf.org/html/rfc5804)~~ (there are no maintained Java libraries with a suitable license and without dependencies and besides that, FullEmail has its own filter rules)
 * ~~Search for messages with/without attachments~~ (this cannot be added because IMAP doesn't support searching for attachments)
 * ~~Search for a folder~~ (filtering a hierarchical folder list is problematic)
 * ~~Search suggestions~~